wvallen/aggregatedfolds_live/src/posts/260214-non-zero-probability.md

 The concept felt immediate.
 The geometry behind it spanned astronomical scale.

-I found myself thinking about the path of those photons, about the arc from stellar fusion to molecular transduction, about the alignment required for light emitted minutes earlier and billions of kilometers away to intersect a few square millimeters of retinal tissue at precisely this second.
-The likelihood that any given photon reflected from Jupiter would encounter my pupils at that moment is extremely small.
+I found myself thinking about the arc from stellar fusion to molecular transduction, about the alignment required for light emitted minutes earlier and billions of kilometers away to intersect a few square millimeters of retinal tissue at precisely this second.
+The likelihood that any given reflected photon would encounter my pupils at that moment is extremely small.

 Sound cannot traverse interplanetary space; pressure waves require a medium.
 So I reached for light instead.
-I lifted my headlamp and flashed a single Morse code character toward Jupiter— w (.--).
+I lifted my headlamp and flashed a single Morse code character toward Jupiter— W (.--).

 The lamp emitted photons within a forward cone shaped by reflector geometry.
-As the beam propagated outward, its energy per unit area diminished under the same inverse square relation governing the reflected sunlight I had just received.
+As the beam propagated outward, its energy per unit area diminished under the same inverse square relation governing the sunlight I had just received.
 At Jupiter’s orbital distance, the illuminated cross-sectional area expands enormously.
-Jupiter occupies a minute solid angle when viewed from Earth, so the fraction of emitted photons whose trajectories intersect the planet is correspondingly small.
+Jupiter occupies a minute solid angle when viewed from Earth, so the fraction of emitted photons whose trajectories align with it is correspondingly small.

 But, the probability is non-zero.